IBM/cp4apps-hub/Devfile_Cert_Criteria.md

+## Note CP4Apps stack hub has been deprecated.

 # Proposed Certified Stack Hub

 This document describes a proposal for the criteria a Devfile application stack must implement to be considered a certified application stack based on version 2.0 of the [devfile specification](https://devfile.github.io/devfile/index.html).